 The three Modules

 The course is organised around three modules, each of which is assessed separately.
 During the last module (Module III) candidates may focus on an area of specialism from a wide range of topics(e.g., Young Learners, ESP, Exam Classes, and many more: a full list is available on request). but covers other needs and age groups of interest to each candidate as well.

 To find out more about the syllabus specifications, assignments and examination, please download and read the new syllabus guidelines by clicking here

 Here is the focus of the three modules:

-Assessed via portfolio of background assignments & observed teaching (more here)
+Assessed via portfolio of background assignments & observed teaching.

 Assessed via an extended assignment on one of the ELT specialisms listed here:

-Applicants must already hold a first degree in English or have appropriate qualifications which allow them to teach in their country; in addition, they should have attended a teacher training programme such as a CELTA, COTE or a Certificate in TEFL.
+Applicants must have at least one year’s experience of classroom teaching experience at a variety of level and hold a first degree in English or have appropriate qualifications which allow them to teach in their country; in addition, they should have attended a teacher training programme such as a CELTA, COTE or an equivalent Certificate in TEFL.

 Course Options at CELT Athens:

 Our centre organises manly integrated courses and we advise candidates to follow such courses rather than by separate module for two reasons